CSRG-Group/dcs-notes.github.io/modules/CS130/General_Crib_Sheet/index.md

 Consider the relation $$f : A \rightarrow B$$

-- For a relation to be a function, it must only map values into the co-domain, and every value in the domain maps to a exactly one value in the range.
+- For a relation to be a function, it must only map values into the co-domain, and every value in the domain maps to exactly one value in the range.
 Formally, we write this as $$\forall x \in A, \exists! y \in B \quad x \sim y$$

    To prove this: